Farewells from India

 Granny's own diary entries never do justice to herself!
 Her entry for 18th Feb refers to the above party at the Milner's, a large garland given to her and the little children dancing.
 Her entry for 20th Feb simply begins: "Arrive in Bombay at about midday..."

 Grandpa's departure on leave was scheduled for May and the letters given him by the Labour Camp School, which both Granny and Grandpa clearly gave a lot of time to, reflect something of Grandpa's own sense of humour I think, as well as the genuine love and regard in which they were held.
 The children were clearly expecting his return and hoping that he would bring "Madam" back with him.

-Also shown above is the report recorded in the Indian Army Ordnance Corps Gazette about Grandpa's departure with farewell parties held in May but his departure delayed until August.The political upheaval in India by then, with Independence and Partition taking place, was such that although the Labour Camp Officer hoped his departure was temporary, he recognised it might be permanent.
+Also shown below is the report recorded in the Indian Army Ordnance Corps Gazette about Grandpa's departure with farewell parties held in May but his departure delayed until August.The political upheaval in India by then, with Independence and Partition taking place, was such that although the Labour Camp Officer hoped his departure was temporary, he recognised it might be permanent.